google/turbinia/k8s/README.md

 ```

 The above command upgrades an existing release named `my-release` updating the
-image tag to `latest` and increasing persistent volume size of an existing volume
+image tag to `latest` and increasing persistent volume size of an existing volume to 10 Terabytes.
-to 10 Terabytes

 ## License